-Remember the young woman involved
+Remember the teen girl involved

 Depending on your son’s and his girlfriend’s attitudes, you and the girl’s parents may want to check out Margie and Greg Lewis’ book The Hurting Parent: Help and Hope for Parents of Prodigals.
 Additional resources and referrals to local teen pregnancy centers can be found through OptionLine’s website.
 And Focus on the Family’s Counseling department maintains a list of residential options and can provide further personal assistance.

-Your relationship with your son is changing
+Remember that your relationship with your son is changing

 The template is shifting from “parent-child” to “adult-adult.”
 At his age, your son is trying very hard to become his own person.
 Whether he realizes it or not, he’s trying to say that he’s no longer dependent upon you.
 He’s moving deliberately away from your control.